 Note: If the date or time setting on the OS is changed while a System monitor resource or a Process resource monitor resource is operating, the System monitor resource or the Process resource monitor resource may not operate normally.

 2.6.7 Power saving function - OFF (Required)

-In EXPRESSCLUSTER, power saving function (for example, standby or hibernation) with OnNow, ACPI, and/or APM functions cannot be used.
+In EXPRESSCLUSTER, the power saving function (for example, standby or hibernation) cannot be used.
 Make sure to turn off the power saving function.